 Indoor air quality

-Every year in the UK thousands of days of work are lost through sickness absence.
-Several studies have shown that many building owners and users are not satisfied with the comfort of their workstations and some building health problems, such as sick building syndrome (SBS) and allergic reactions to the indoor environment, result in reduced productivity, lowered morale and absence from work.
+Every year in the UK thousands of work days are lost through sickness absence.
+Several studies have shown that many building owners and users are not satisfied with the comfort of their workstations.
+Some building health problems, such as sick building syndrome (SBS) and allergic reactions to the indoor environment, result in: